In Exercises 51–60, convert each equation to standard form by com... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 51–60, convert each equation to standard form by completing the square on x and y.
 Then graph the ellipse and give the location of its foci.
-4x² + y²+ 16x - 6y - 39 = 0
+9x² + 16y² – 18x + 64y – 71 = 0

 Verified Solution